 Fasoli Gino – doing the right thing right

 I love discovering less well-known producers that make exciting wines.
-Those that express terroir and the personality of the winemaker.
+Excitement for me is about wines that express terroir and the personality of the winemaker.
 Fasoli Gino is one.

 Amarone is an elegant and powerful dry red wine made with dried grapes.
 Now famous, its success has driven the resurgence of the Valpolicella region.
 The best producers focus on innovation and investment in their vineyards and wineries.